onepub-dev/dcli/README.md

 ## How DShell manages futures

-DShell does not stop you using `await`, `Futures`, `Isolates` or any other dart functionallity.
+DShell does not stop you using `await`, `Futures`, `Isolates` or any other Dart functionallity.
 Its all yours to use and abuse as you will.

 DShells global functions however intentially avoid `Futures`.